spree/spree/guides/content/user/products/product_options.md

 ### Creating Option Types and Option Values

 Option Types and Option Values are created at the store level, not the product level.
 This means that you only have to create each Option Type and Option Value once.
 Once an Option Type and Option Value is created it can be associated with any product in your store.
-To create an Option Type, click "Products" > "Option Types" > "New Option Type".
+To create an Option Type, click "Products", then "Option Types", then "New Option Type".

 ![New Option Type](/images/user/products/new_option_type.jpg)